jordan-vastag/state-restorer/README.md

 ## Testing

 Currently there are only backend unit tests.

-Run them like so: `./scripts/test_backend.sh`
+To run them: `./scripts/docker-start.sh; ./scripts/test_backend.sh